 Where to Buy It

-For a screaming deal at $895, check out Bunk Heaters.
+For a decent deal at $995, check out Bunk Heaters.
 I also considered Snugger, a less expensive version of the Espar.
 Either way, you’ll save a bundle versus buying from a dealership.
-If you’re doing the install yourself, definitely buy online!
+If you’re doing the install yourself, definitely buy online.